Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 In the cluster console, click the question mark in the upper right corner and select `Command Line Tools`.
 Follow the `Latest Release` link to download and install the supported oc CLI for Linux, MacOS or Windows.
+If you are unable to login to the Red Hat portal, the oc CLI is also available [here](https://www.okd.io/download.html).

+> **NOTE :**
+If you do not see the question mark icon in the upper right corner, select Service Catalog or Application Console from the upper left hand drop-down.

 The same page also has a command of the form `oc login https://myuniqueclustername.eastus.cloudapp.azure.com --token=<hidden>`.
 Click the copy to clipboard button to copy this command.
 Paste it in your terminal to log in to the cluster using the oc CLI.

+Alternatively your token is available here: `https://myuniqueclustername.eastus.cloudapp.azure.com/oauth/token/request`

 ## Step 5: Scale up to 5 compute nodes